Launching an Exposure Notification App for the North Carolina Department of Health and Human Services

 NCDHHS is partnering with institutions of higher education, local businesses, and influential North Carolinians to promote SlowCOVIDNC and educate the public about how widespread use of the app can slow the spread of COVID-19.

 SpringML delivers data-driven digital transformation outcomes with an experimentation and design thinking mindset.
 We provide consulting and implementation services and industry-specific analytics solutions that deliver high-impact business value from data.
 SpringML is a premier Google Cloud partner with capabilities to plan, assess, deploy, and manage data-driven engagements.
-We have been awarded Google Cloud specialization based on our expertise and customer portfolio for Application Development, Data Analytics, Machine Learning, and Marketing Analytics.
+We have been awarded Google Cloud specialization based on our expertise and customer portfolio for Application Development, Data Analytics, Machine Learning, Marketing Analytics, Data Management and Security.